 My name is Martyn Howe.

-In 2016, I achieved a lifelong ambition to walk all of the 19 National Trails in England, Scotland and Wales, some 3,000 miles, over 160 days, through some of the most wonderful, diverse landscapes in the world.
+In 2016, I achieved a lifelong ambition to walk the 19 iconic long-distance trails in England, Scotland and Wales, some 3,000 miles, over 150 days, through some of the most wonderful, diverse landscapes in the world.
 I have come to realise that if you live in Britain, why venture abroad?
 Some of the best outdoor experiences can be found on your own doorstep?
+These paths are the 15 National Trails in England and Wales, and the 4 designated long-distance routes of Scotland’s Great Trails.
+The definition is complex, but I used the Long Distance Walkers Association Diamond Award as a list, soon to be expanded when the England Coast Path is complete and other trails received official designation.

 I can not recall how my journey started, but I was only 15 when, with a friend of mine, we completed the Pembrokeshire Coast Path in the mid-1970’s.
 With a heavy framed fluorescent backpack and a pair of army boots, we took a bus from Oxford to Fishguard and set about walking south.
-This was the beginning of a journey to walk all 19 National Trails.
+This was the beginning of a journey that was to last over 40-years.

-In 2001, I cycled 1,400 miles around the British Isles, camping each night, over 17 days, taking in the four cardinal points at Lizard Point, Lowestoft, Ardnamurchan and Dunnet Head.
+Walking is not my only addiction.
+In 2001, I cycled 1,400 miles around the British Isles, camping each night, over 17 days, taking in the four cardinal points at Lizard Point, Lowestoft, Ardnamurchan and Dunnet Head, waiting for the phone to ring for a new job.

-In 2018, I completed another cycle journey from Lands End to John o’Groats via the Wild Atlantic Way in Ireland, some 4,000km.
+In 2018, the addiction took hold and I completed another cycle journey from Lands End to John o’Groats via the Wild Atlantic Way in Ireland, some 4,000km, but I wasn’t counting as I enjoyed the coastal scenery.

 Future plans/thoughts include: